 Like I said, the whole point of this pendulum and being aware of it is: to watch out for misguided beliefs.
 If you can notice that you’re swinging, then you can know that the healthy response is in the middle.

 - Your partner says, “You’re too needy.”
-The misguided belief: “If I’m not supposed to be needy, then I suppose that means that I have to push all my needs down.
-My needs shouldn’t matter, and I have to self-sacrifice.”
+The misguided belief (aka the swing): “If I’m not supposed to need, then I suppose that means that I have to push all my needs down.
+My needs won’t matter, and I have to self-sacrifice.”

-- Your subconscious is trying to accept, “You cannot control your partner.”
-The misguided belief: “If I can’t control my partner and they’re “not showing up”, then I should leave.
+- Your life coach tells you, “You cannot control your partner.”
+The misguided belief (aka the swing): “If I can’t control my partner and they’re “not showing up”, then it’s hopeless.
+I should just leave.
 Learning/changing/everything else is pointless.
-OR I am stuck in this, I must settle.”
+OR I stay and I am stuck in this, I must settle.”

 - Your partner wants more of your time.
-The misguided belief: “If I do what my partner is asking I’m going to be suffocated, and I’ll have to give ALL my free-time to them.”
+The misguided belief(aka the swing): “If I do what my partner is asking I’m going to be suffocated, and I’ll have to give ALL my free-time to them.”

-I know I cannot control my partner, nor would I want to.
-But I do know that I can control myself.
+- I do not need to control my partner to get the change I desire nor do I need to try to repress my emotions/needs as an opposite attempt.
+Rather, I know that I can control myself.
 As I grow, learn, change, and show up differently I can foster an environment that may help my partner feel safer to show up differently.
 And as I begin to model healthier behavior they may also start to mirror my healthier behavior.
 I will invest the amount of time I am comfortable with investing.
-But regardless of how this relationship turns out, I will continue to learn what I need to learn, because I understand that if I do not change I will continue to create these patterns in any future relationship.
+But regardless of how this relationship turns out, I will continue to learn what I need to learn, because I understand that if I do not change I will continue to create these patterns in any of my future relationships.

 Why The Pendulum Matters

-In forums and even in my own personal experience when asking for advice from friends, I could see people doing this swing, but completely missing the middle.
-It seems to be a rarity to find people who know how to do this, but maybe you can become one of the few (and share this with friends so we can open up people’s level of awareness).
+In forums and even in my own personal experience when trying to help friends or clients, I could see people doing this swing, but completely missing the middle.
+It seems to be a rarity to find people who know how to do this, but maybe you can become one of the few (and share this post with friends so we can open up people’s level of awareness).

-Swinging on the pendulum keeps you stuck and feeling the negative feelings that you’re (ironically) actually trying to avoid.
+Swinging on the pendulum keeps you stuck and feeling the negative feelings that you’re actually trying to avoid — it’s quite ironic actually.

 If you want to have different results from the ones that you’ve been getting, then that means that you need to do something different.